MarsTheProtogen/ntc_thermsistor_calculator/README.md

 <b>V</b><sub>dd</sub> is the same as: <b>V</b><sub>d</sub>, <b>V</b><sub>0</sub>, <b>V</b>-

 It is also important to know that thermsistors have a range of temperatures that they can be used in, you can check this with your datasheet.

+There is example of using the library in the examples folder as most other libraries

 If you'd like to learn more about NTCs, you may want to start <a href= "https://www.electronics-tutorials.ws/io/thermistors.html">here</a>.